PaulDance/cargo-liner/README.md

    using a Cargo Liner version that does not yet implement the desired option.
  * `environment` (optional): map of string to strings specifying which and how environment variables should be set for the spawned `cargo install` process.
+ * `skip-check` (optional): boolean that, when `true`, excludes the associated package from the version check and always includes it in the packages to be installed or updated.
+This is the direct equivalent of `--skip-check` from the CLI, except that the CLI's is global as all packages will be excluded from the version check and the configuration's is partial as only the concerned package will be.
+It can be used in order to get the best out of both modes of execution: if a package reveals problematic somehow, the option can be used for it while the other packages remain as-is.

 with the following constraints, mostly enforced by Cargo, but also by TOML:
  * `package-name-*` must be a valid [package name], i.e. match